-- City Wide Clean Hands Compliance Status Letter (formerly Certificate of Clean Hands) not older than 3 months prior to August 31, 2020. - 501 (c) 3 certification - Official List of Board of Directors on letterhead, for current year, signed and dated by the authorized executive of the Board. (cannot be the CEO) - All applicable Medicaid Certifications - FQHC designation letter, if applicable - A Current Business license, registration, or certificate to transact business in the relevant jurisdiction - Signed Assurances, Certifications & Disclosures.
+- City Wide Clean Hands Compliance Status Letter (formerly Certificate of Clean Hands) not older than 3 months prior to August 31, 2021. - 501 (c) 3 certification - Official List of Board of Directors on letterhead, for current year, signed and dated by the authorized executive of the Board. (cannot be the CEO) - All applicable Medicaid Certifications - FQHC designation letter, if applicable - A Current Business license, registration, or certificate to transact business in the relevant jurisdiction - Signed Assurances, Certifications & Disclosures

+- Certificate of Insurance

+- Copy of Cyber Liability Policy

-B. Assurances required for signing grant agreements for funds awarded through this RFA (Post-Award)
+- B. Assurances required for signing grant agreements for funds awarded through this RFA (Post-Award)

-- Certification Regarding Lobbying; Debarment, Suspension and Other Responsibility Matters; and Drug-Free Workplace Requirements - Comprehensive Automobile Insurance, if applicable for organizations that use company vehicles to administer programs for services. - Certification of current/active Articles of Incorporation from DCRA. - Proof of Insurance for: Commercial, General Liability, Professional Liability, Comprehensive Automobile and Worker's Compensation - Certificate of Occupancy - Most Recent Audit and Financial Statements
+- Certification Regarding Lobbying; Debarment, Suspension and Other Responsibility Matters; and Drug-Free Workplace Requirements

+- Certification of current/active Articles of Incorporation from DCRA.

+- Certificate of Occupancy

+- Most Recent Audit and Financial Statements